How Meal Recommendations Work

 This kind of system matters for more than just convenience:

-- It increases orders.
-Showing people food they actually want likey leads to more purchases.
+• It increases orders.
+Showing people food they actually want likely leads to more purchases.

-- It improves itself.
-The more people use it, the smarter it gets.
-Every order adds more data, which makes future suggestions more accurate.
+• It improves over time.
+Every order adds more data, which can make future suggestions more accurate.

 The Bottom Line

-Collaborative filtering isn’t new, but it works because it’s built on something obvious: people with similar taste tend to like similar things.
+Collaborative filtering is not new, but it works because it is built on something intuitive: people with similar taste tend to like similar things.

-So next time a meal recommendation hits just right?
-That’s not magic — it’s math learning from people who eat like you do.
-Somewhere out there, a handful of strangers with your exact taste in food just helped you find your next favorite meal.
+So next time a meal recommendation hits just right, it is not magic.
+It is math learning from people who eat like you do.